 Known as the Land of Smiles, Thailand is a country of wonderful people, great food, gorgeous beaches and plenty of places to shop.
-Arriving at Suvarnabhumi Airport travelers will be faced with several transportation options (bus, skytrain, minivan, taxi, private ride, car rental, etc) and deciding which one is best can sometimes be confusing.
-Add the language barrier on top of this and getting around can be tricky.
+If you have ever arrived at Bangkok’s Suvarnabhumi Airport you will know how large this airport is.
+Just navigating your way through the baggage area can be challenging enough.

 One of the benefits of using EZ Ride Thailand is that you arrange your trip in advance.
 Details of your trip are communicated from English to Thai so that drivers all understand who you are and where you would like to go.
 Unless you speak Thai, this will eliminate any confusion as to where you would like to go.
 Need a washroom break?
 No problem.
 All of our drivers understand that passengers may need a pit-stop on the way.
 Drivers are more than happy to stop by a gas station so that you can have a washroom break and maybe buy a snack or drink for the duration of your trip.
 This is by far, the best way to get from city-to-city while in Thailand

 Here are a few of our most requested one-way transfers: